 Despite its small stature, the bohemian nation of Denmark has often stood fearlessly as an outspoken voice of acceptance for individuals from all walks of life.
 The trailblazing country was at the forefront of gay rights before they were even up for discussion elsewhere.
 In 1948, Denmark became one of the first countries to have a gay and lesbian organization; the first gay magazine, Vennen, was first published a year later.
-In 1989, the world’s first same-sex marriage was performed, followed by the first gay adoption (of a partner’s child) in 1999 and since 2012 gay people are legally allowed to get married in church.
+In 1989, the world’s first same-sex union was legalized, followed by the first gay adoption (of a partner’s child) in 1999, and since 2012 same-sex couples are legally allowed to get married in church.
 Because of these progressive attitudes and its open-minded environment Denmark is a popular destination for the most discerning gay and lesbian jetsetter.
-Whether you’re going in August to attend the spectacular Copenhagen Pride Festival or just looking for a relaxing getaway through a land that was once home to fairy tales and Viking plunderers, there’s never a bad time to visit Copenhagen.
+Whether you’re going in August to attend the spectacular Copenhagen Pride Festival or just looking for a relaxing getaway through a land that was once home to fairy tales and Viking plunderers, there’s never a bad time to visit Denmark's enigmatic capital.

 EAT: Fine Dining and Fairway Food